RupeshKumar4511/Networking/README.md

 When a device knows another device's IP address but not its MAC address, it uses ARP(Address Resolution Protocol) to map the IP to the corresponding MAC address.
 <br>
 A computer's Wi-Fi and Bluetooth adapters have different MAC addresses because each network interface controller (NIC) in a device is assigned its own unique MAC address.

+# Client-Server architecture :
+Client-server architecture is a network design where multiple clients (users or devices) request and receive services from a central server.

+# Peer to Peer architecture :
+Peer-to-Peer (P2P) architecture is a network model where each device (peer) acts as both a client and a server — sharing resources directly with each other without a central server.

 # BitTorrent